 “I realized I wanted to have an impact on something that really mattered — and certainly the whole Earth’s ecosystem, of which we are part, is under threat in so many ways.
 And so if there’s some way that I can use my technical skills to improve both the science base and the tools needed for policy and management decisions, then I would like to do that.
 I am passionate about that,” he says.

-Tom Dietterich is a lead researcher on the BugID project, which aims to develop devices for capturing, imaging and sorting bugs to allow scientists to measure the health of forests, streams and estuaries.
+Tom Dietterich was a lead researcher on the BugID project, which aims to develop devices for capturing, imaging and sorting bugs to allow scientists to measure the health of forests, streams, and estuaries.

 This passion has led to several projects including research in wildfire management, invasive vegetation and understanding the distribution and migration of birds.